Aaronovna/Appointment-Scheduling-System/README.md

 # Appointment_Scheduling_System

-ass_db is the name of the database
+ass_db is the name of the database.